EEN421/EEN421.github.io/_posts/🛠️-KQL-Toolbox-#4:-What-Changed?-Finding-Log-Sources-with-the-Biggest-Delta-in-Volume-&-Cost.md

-# KQL Toolbox #4: Finding the Data Sources with the Biggest Delta (Change) in Ingest Volume.
+# KQL Toolbox #4: What Changed?
+Finding Log Sources with the Biggest Delta in Volume & Cost

 ## Welcome back to KQL Toolbox 👋